eclipse-volttron/volttron-docs/source/deploying-volttron/platform-federation.rst

 Registering a Platform
 ---------------------

-When federation is enabled, the platform automatically registers with the specified registry service.
+When federation is enabled, the federation service of volttron platform automatically registers with the specified registry service.

 **Request**: